 Students who are tardy to school or not in first period when the bell rings must report to the attendance office and sign in before going to class.
-Failure to sign in will be treated as a class cut.
-If students are tardy to school for the 3rd time (per semester) without a doctor's or dentist's excuse, a parent or guardian will be contacted.
+Failure to check in or out of school through the front office will be treated as a class cut.
+Students with multiple tardies to school and/or class will receive a parent/guardian contact and follow the below procedures.